ProjectAnndromeda/royalehigh-api/README.md

 ## License

-This code is provided under the terms of the [LICENSE.md](LICENSE.md) file included in this distribution.
+This code is provided under the terms of the [LICENSE.txt](LICENSE.txt) file included in this distribution.